Fabio Lanzoni: Television and media

-In Christmas season of 1992, an all-Fabio pin-up calendar for 1993 appeared in major bookstores and was a top seller.
+During the Christmas season of 1992, an all-Fabio pin-up calendar for 1993 appeared in major bookstores and was a top seller.
 In 1993, Lanzoni released an album titled Fabio After Dark, which included 17 tracks.
-Billboard reported that Lazoni's contributions "were all spoken word; he let guests like Billy Ocean and Dionne Warwick do the singing."
+Billboard reported that Lanzoni's contributions "were all spoken word; he let guests like Billy Ocean and Dionne Warwick do the singing."
 Interspersed between the music are Lanzoni's soliloquies on his philosophies of love, such as "Fabio: On Inner Beauty" and "Fabio: On Humor."

 In 1993, Versace contracted Lanzoni to model their Mediterraneum fragrance.
 Lanzoni alleged in 2021 that the company still owed him $1 million in profits.
-In 1999, the Los Angeles Times reported on the promotional meet-and-greet at the Sherman Oaks Bullock's men's fragrance department.
+In 1999, the Los Angeles Times reported on a promotional meet-and-greet at the Sherman Oaks Bullock's men's fragrance department.
 Fans lined up to receive "a hug, an autograph, a photo taken with their own camera," and occasionally a "quick smooch."

-In 1993, American author and publisher Helen Gurley Brown stated that Fabio is "terribly big and has very long hair and classic Roman coin features, so it’s hard to forget what he looks like.
-I find him so astonishing looking that you can hardly concentrate on what he’s saying.
+In 1993, American author and publisher Helen Gurley Brown stated that Fabio is "terribly big and has very long hair and classic Roman coin features, so it's hard to forget what he looks like.
+I find him so astonishing looking that you can hardly concentrate on what he's saying.
 Plus, he has got good promoters who make you aware of him."
-That year, the L.A.
-Times claimed Hillary Rodham Clinton "flirted with [Lanzoni] on a [circa 1993] White House visit."
+That year, the Los Angeles Times claimed Hillary Clinton "flirted with [Lanzoni] on a [circa 1993] White House visit."

 In 1993, Fabio's manager Peter F. Paul published Fabio's biography, Fabio.
-It contains over 100 photographs, presumably of Fabio.
-According to Paul's biography, by 1992, over 55,000,000 Fabio romance covers had been sold.
-Paul is infamous for drug dealing, fraud, and a plot to defraud the Cuban government.
+It contains over 100 photographs.
+According to Paul's biography, by 1992, over 55 million Fabio romance covers had been sold.
 Fabio's first dedication in 1995 book Fabio Fitness is to Paul; he writes:A very special thanks to Peter F. Paul my business partner, manager, and most of all my friend.[sic]
 He has dedicated his indefatigable energy and creativity to working with me and creating what has come to be known as "The Fabio Phenomenon."Around that time, Lanzoni claimed, "In the last year and a half, I can count in a hand how many days off I had.
-I’ve been working every single day, up to 17, 18 hours a day.
-I’m not even going to the gym anymore."
-Dr. Donnamarie White, romance author and creator of the official Fabio fan club who met Fabio on multiple occasions, claims Fabio stopped modeling in 1993.
+I've been working every single day, up to 17, 18 hours a day.
+I'm not even going to the gym anymore."
+Dr. Donnamarie White, romance author and creator of the official Fabio fan club, who met Fabio on multiple occasions, claims Fabio stopped modeling in 1993.